-On the morning of June 8, 1950, I met the world.
-It was in a ramshackle farm house surrounded by a pear orchard, outside the small town of Santa Clara, California.
-As I first gasped for air and then screamed to announce the importance of my arrival the Mexican midwife carried me outside and bathed me in cool water from a hand pump.
+On the morning of June 8, 1950, I met the world in a ramshackle farm house surrounded by a pear orchard.
+As I first gasped for air, then screamed to announce the importance of my arrival, the Mexican midwife carried me outside and bathed me in cool water from a hand pump.
 Properly bathed and blessed in her Mayan dialect, she carried me back to be soothed with the milk of my mother's breasts.
-My father selected a auspicious spot and buried my placenta and umbilical cord.
+My father selected an auspicious spot and buried my placenta and umbilical cord.

-The "ranch" as orchards were called, was between Alviso at southern end of San Francisco Bay and Moffet Field Naval Air Station.
-Its trees were part of a vast carpet which spread in Santa Clara Valley from the Bay to the foothills of the surrounding mountains, snugly surrounding small town like Santa Clara.
-They shifted from pear to prune to apricot, to cherry as the elevation rose from the Bay to the foothills with bean and tomato or other row crop farms tossed in now and then.
+The "ranch", as orchards were called, was between Alviso at the southern end of San Francisco Bay, Moffet Field Naval Air Station and the little town of Santa Clara.
+Its trees were part of a vast carpet which spread from the Bay to the surrounding foothills of Santa Clara Valley.
+The orchards shifted from pear, to prune, to apricot, to cherry as the elevation rose from the Bay with patches of dairy, bean and tomato or other row crop farms sprinkled in.

 The owner of our pear orchard had moved to a modern house in town.
-Rent was cheap with Mom doing farm work.
-My father interpreted the orchard as my being born in a forest, a good omen for our Chinese surname Lin, 林.
+Mom and Dad did farm work in lieu of rent to live in semi-abandoned house.
+Dad interpreted the orchard as my being born in a forest, a good omen for our Chinese surname, Lin, 林.
 He named me, Zhenzhu, meaning pearl which he made me learn to write in Chinese as 珍珠.
-Mom and a priest christened me Eleanor, my official name.
+Mom and a priest christened me Elizabeth, my official name.
 At home, I was tagged Shu by Dad meaning virtuous, Liezel by Mom and simply Sis by siblings.

 None then could imagine the tsunami change coming to the area.
-I tried to locate my birth "ranch" recently and concluded it is now either where the San Francisco 49's Football Stadium is or perhaps next door where the Great America Theme Park is but most likely is a parking lot between them, blessed somewhere with my afterbirth.
+I tried to locate my birth "ranch" recently and concluded it is now either where the San Francisco 49's Football Stadium is or perhaps next door where the Great America Theme Park.
+Perhaps it’s the parking lot between them, blessed with my afterbirth.

-Soon after I was born we moved and continued to move about to low rent, rural, semi abandoned houses as three siblings were added to my older brother and me, all boys.
-Even with low rent we were often in arrears and once hastily moved at night due to a stint of penury distress.
+Soon after my birth, we moved and continued to jump about to low rent, rural, semi-abandoned houses as three siblings were added to my older brother and me, all boys.
+We were often in rent arrears and once hastily moved at night due to penury distress.

-In 1963, we finally settled in San Jose, east of Highway 101, in a rented, 4 tiny bedrooms, single bath track house off Story Road.
-With its 1,100 square feet, concrete slab floor, low pitched tar and gravel roof and stucco sides it was one of 10,000 which sprang up in 1958, a massive instant subdivision known as Tropicana Village.
+In 1963, when I was thirteen, we finally settled in San Jose off Story Road, east of Highway 101, in a vast subdivision known as Tropicana Village.
+Its eleven square feet, concrete slab floor, low pitched tar and gravel roof and stucco sides enclosing a small kitchen, single bath and four tiny bedrooms was one of 10,000 which sprang up in 1958.

 Dad Who Doesn’t Provide

-Mom in contrast was Filipina, 4 feet 9 inches short, strong but of squat stature with dark complexion.
+Mom in contrast was Filipina, four feet nine inches short, strong too but of squat stature with dark complexion.
 She was good at having kids; putting up with Dad and making her not enough pay check on pay day meet the next.
 We lived on the financial edge.

 It was a mixed marriage of sorts.
-I had 4 known siblings and was the 2nd oldest, the only girl.
+I had four known siblings and was the second oldest, the only girl.
 My brothers, except the eldest, took after Dad in responsibility but lacked his charm and looks.
 Some said I was the only one to get these.
-At 5 feet 7 inches I was between Mom and Dad but like many things, closer to Dad.
+At five feet seven inches I was between Mom and Dad but like many things, closer to Dad.

-Once dressed, standing before the mirror he swept his straight black hair back with a comb then set his fedora atop at a slight right side downward slant.
-The only wrinkle detracting from his military bearing was a tendency to clutch his left shoulder and left leg stiffness getting into and out of the car.
-I in error assumed these were early signs of arthritis.
+Dressed, standing before the mirror, he swept his straight black hair back with a comb then set his fedora atop at a slight right side downward slant.
+The only wrinkle detracting from his military bearing was a tendency to clutch his left shoulder and left leg stiffness getting in and out of the car, assumed signs of arthritis.
 Once satisfied with the mirror’s reflection he strode to the garage.

-The click open, flint scratch and cluck close sounds of his Zippo lighter with Chinese dragon character were heard as he lit a cigarette on the way out.
-As he drove off from the garage a whiff of smoke trailed from the cigarette held out the car window marking his driveway departure.
+On his way out the door, the clicked open, flint scratched and clucked close his Zippo lighter with Chinese dragon character as he lit his morning cigarette.
+As he drove from the garage to the curb, a whiff of smoke trailed his hand out the car window to mark his departure.

-He loved to gamble at the Bay Meadows race track in Belmont and at Val's, an Italian restaurant in Alviso which had an illegal card club upstairs.
+He loved to gamble at the Bay Meadows race track in Belmont and at Vahl's, an Italian restaurant in Alviso which had an illegal card club upstairs.

 He could play the piano and sing, mostly Chinese songs he sang to himself.
 While I didn’t understand the words, like Latin Church music I loved listening to the sound of his singing.
 I remember one song he preferred, The Girl With Her First Love which he translated for me.
 He would also sing in English and liked the ditty Yankee Doodle Dandy which always caused me mirth as he struggled with the “L” sound in Doodle.

-Inside our red packet was a shiny new copper penny and crisp 20-dollar bill.
+Inside was a shiny new copper penny and crisp 20-dollar bill.
 It was the only time he gave us money.
 The amount was carefully squandered making Chinese New Year a holiday bigger than Christmas where the gifts from Mom were modest.
 Before leaving on his New Year escapade, Dad set off a long string of firecrackers early in the morning from the eve of the house front porch to protect the house and us from devils descending from the sky.
-Superstitious he saw odd omens as part of his day’s tie selection in such things as a dead bird in the backyard or the number 4which meant trouble.
-A stray cat meant good luck as did the number 7 and the color red.
+Superstitious he saw odd omens as part of his day’s routine in such things as animals or numbers.
+A dead bird or the number four meant trouble.
+A stray cat or the number seven meant good luck as did the color red.

-With Chinatown connections Dad bought my brothers firecrackers for the 4th of July.
-They paid him 5 cents a pack and re-sold them to neighborhood boys for 25 cents creating a temporary family influx of contraband cash flow.
-The pack labels had a picture of a Camel with sand background on colorful red, green and yellow wrapping paper with, "Made In Macau" written on it.
+With his Chinatown connections Dad bought my brothers firecrackers for the Fourth of July.
+They paid him five cents a pack and re-sold them to neighborhood boys for twenty-five cents creating a temporary family influx of contraband cash flow.
+The labels had a picture of a Camel with sand dunes background on colorful red, green and yellow wrapping paper with, "Made In Macau" written on it.

-Our family’s prestige and disposal income jumped up with the bang retorts of firecrackers in the neighborhood, evidence of our sudden wealth.
-Occasionally the fire marshal attempted to hunt down the source of the noise but I served as a safe courier and Mom provided a good cover of ignorant pidgin English innocence at the front door.
+Our family’s prestige and disposal income jumped with the retort of firecrackers in the neighborhood, evidence of our sudden wealth.
+Occasionally the fire marshal attempted to hunt down the source of the noise but I served as a safe courier and Mom provided a good cover of pidgin English innocence at the front door.